 The best managing editors we know have:

 - A knack for collaboration.
 They will need to work with different people across the organization to get buy-in on the content strategy, understand new business decisions and execute the content plan.
 An effective managing editor will develop relationships with marketing, sales, product and customer service leaders to keep content ideas flowing throughout the organization.
 And remember — not every published author has to be a writer.
 It’s up to the managing editor to collaborate across the organization and put stories at the forefront.

-What Does the Modern Managing Editor Need to Succeed?
+What Does a Managing Editor Need to Succeed?

-In this context, managing editors sound like superheroes — which they are.
-But they need support from their organizations to make it all happen.
-Here’s what they’ll need:
+Managing editors sound like superheroes — which they are.
+But they need support from the organization to make it all happen.
+Here’s what they’ll need.

 - Resources that match the ambitions of the organization.
-Content is powerful, but the difference between consistently amazing and meh is often a reflection of the time and money you devote to the content platform over time.
+Content is powerful, but the difference between consistently amazing and “meh” is often a reflection of the time and money you devote to the content platform over time.
 To ensure excellent content, a managing editor needs to allocate sufficient time and funds.
 Spending those extra minutes or dollars on a content offering can mean putting out a more polished, engaging piece.

 - Opportunities for continuous learning.
 If there’s one thing we know, it’s that we don’t know what’s coming next.
 But we can learn.
-The world of marketing tech is evolving quickly.
+The world of content marketing and marketing tech is evolving quickly.
 It’s already changed so much in the past couple of decades, moving from the page to the screen.
 Managing editors need to be able to set aside time for their own education and development.

 Serving as a brand’s managing editor isn’t easy.
-That’s why we’ve created Managing Editor magazine — to give people what they need to succeed in the role.
+That’s why we created Managing Editor magazine — to give people what they need to succeed in the role.
 Next time someone asks “What is a managing editor?” you know where to send them.

 Sign up for the newsletter to get all the latest updates from Managing Editor.